Understanding Symptoms Of Severe Anxiety And Stress

 Phobias

-As with panic disorder, the APA has developed a scale for measuring the severity of phobias that is based on the frequency of symptoms felt in response to common fears like animals, storms, and enclosed areas.
+As with panic disorder, the APA has developed a scale for measuring the severity of phobias that is based on the frequency of symptoms felt in response to common fears like certain animals, storms, or enclosed areas.
 According to this inventory, symptoms like sudden fear, avoidance, and tension may be severe if they’re experienced more often than not.

 Anxiety can be difficult to manage regardless of its severity